node-prism/grove/README.md

 # .env

-If an `.env` file is discovered alongside `package.json`, `dotenv` automatically loads and injects the environment variables into `process.env`.
+If an `.env` file is detected next to the `package.json` file, `dotenv` will automatically load and insert the environment variables into `process.env`.

 The only grove-specific environment variable is `LOGLEVEL`, which can be one of: